cjakabos/portfolio-web/frontend/cloudapp-shell/README.md

 - Open [http://localhost:5001](http://localhost:5001) for the main Cludapp app-shell to view micro-frontends.
 - Open [http://localhost:5002](http://localhost:5002) for the OpenMaps micro-frontend.
 - Open [http://localhost:5003](http://localhost:5003) for the Jira micro-frontend.
-- Open [http://localhost:5004](http://localhost:5004) for the OpenAI micro-frontend.
+- Open [http://localhost:5004](http://localhost:5333) for the Local LLM AI micro-frontend.
 - Open [http://localhost:5005](http://localhost:5005) for the MLOps micro-frontend.
 - Open [http://localhost:5006](http://localhost:5006) for the Petstore micro-frontend.